 Tao Yuanming is believed to have been born in 365 CE around Chaisang (now known as Juijiang, Jiangxi).
 That being the case, some Chinese scholars disagree.
 Yuan Xingpei, for example, argues that Tao was actually born in 352.
 The name of the town in which he was born in, Chaisang, translates into ‘Mulberry-Bramble’ and the town is well-known for it’s natural beauty.

 Tao Yuanming himself ended up serving over ten years in civil service.
 It was during this time in which Tao Yuanming’s poetry began to indicate his will to withdraw from his social life.
-Tao Yuanming had five children, all of which were male.
+The Chinese poet Tao Yuanming had five children, all of which were male.

 Around spring 405, Tao Yuanming was serving within the military ranks.
 However, after his sister died, he had troubles with the Jin court.
 Once he learned about the corruption of his peers and courts, he was prompted to resign and seek solitude.
 He wrote about the situation with the phrase ‘bow like a servant in return for five bushels of grain’.
 He lived in retirement for 22 years before his death.
 It is believed he lived until the age of 63.